Jasper-van-Tilborg/roshproject/README.md

    - Code is parsed and separated into HTML/CSS/JS components

 6. **Live Editor**
-   - After generation, opens the Component Editor
+   - After generation, opens the live code editor
    - Edit HTML, CSS, and JavaScript in real-time
    - Live preview with iframe
-   - Component-based editing (select components to edit)
    - Save as draft or publish

 **Technical Details:**